Badgers (animation)

 "Badgers", also known informally as "Badger Badger Badger" or "The Badger Song", is an animated meme by British animator Jonti Picking, also known as Mr Weebl.
-It consists of twelve animated cartoon badgers doing callisthenics, a mushroom in front of a tree, and a snake in the desert.
-The cartoon is accompanied by a bass line, above which a voiceover sings the names of what is shown on screen.
+It consists of twelve animated European badgers doing calisthenics, a mushroom in front of a tree, and a snake in the desert.
+The cartoon is accompanied by a music, above which a voiceover sings the names of what is shown on screen.

 The cartoon went live on B3ta.com on 2 September 2003 at 3:59 a.m.
 BST.
 In its original Flash version, the cartoon loops indefinitely.

 According to Mr Weebl, the inspiration behind "The Badger Song" comes from the song Saturday Night by Whigfield: "[Saturday Night] has a duck quacking throughout.
 I decided that the tune needed an annoying squeak sound in the background.
 The lyrics were meant to be a placeholder, but much like The Riddle by Nik Kershaw, the placeholder became the actual thing."

 Reception

 The cartoon brought Picking to the attention of MTV Europe, for whom Picking produced Weebl and Bob.
 That cartoon series, together with the dancing badgers, helped Picking's website, Weebl's Stuff, win a People's Choice award from users of Yahoo! in the UK.
 "Badger Badger Badger" was also listed as one of the top five internet fads of all time by PC World in 2009.
+In May 2026, the video was preserved as part of the British Film Institute's Online Video collection.